-The District shall operate within the legal frameworks of the State and Federal Constitutions; appropriate State and Federal statutes; State rules; Federal regulations; and court decisions.
-The legal frameworks governing the District shall be augmented by policies adopted by the District Board of Directors, which shall serve to further define the operations of the District.
+The district shall operate within the legal frameworks of the State and Federal Constitutions, and appropriate statutes, regulations, and court decisions.
+The legal frameworks governing the district shall be augmented by policies adopted by the board of directors which shall serve to further define the operations of the district.